Faceted Search For Ecommerce: Best Practices

 Customer experience is the key to success in the eCommerce business, and a faceted search can help you with that.
 Good customer experience now is even more crucial, as a global pandemic shifted customers’ behavior to online shopping.
 Moreover, for the same reason, competition is more fierce than ever.
 In fact, a study made by Forrester revealed that 4 out of 10 users would not return to the same online store if they had a bad customer experience.
 Also, they said that they would even agree to pay for a better experience.

 No doubt, your users want a better shopping experience.
 And there are many ways to increase customer experience levels – from offering qualified support to better overall site performance.
-But in this article, we focus on making site search to serve your customers.
-To be more specific here, we cover the faceted search feature.
-Keep on reading to discover what it is, how it differs from simple filters, and why it’s worth to use it.
+But in this article, we focus on how to make the site search serve your customers.
+To be more specific, we cover the facets feature.
+Keep on reading to discover what it is, how it differs from simple filters, and why it’s worth using it.
 Besides, in the end, we covered some best practices of faceted search and some inspirational examples for eCommerce.